-This course is designed to help students build a connection between their academic training and career possibilities in International Relations.
+This course is designed to help students build a connection between their academic studies and career possibilities in International Relations.
 Course requirements bridge the academic-practitioner divide by encouraging students to explore the link between practical experience of their internship and the knowledge gained from coursework and research.
 The goals of the course are geared towards assisting students in:

 Program Advisor: Iva Bozovic